CAGA-Crypto/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 **Please provide the following information for your token.**

-Token Address on Gnosis chain or Polygon:
+Token Address on xDai:
 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):
 Honeyswap Pair Address of Token:
-Token image (logoURI, only PNG and JPG):
+Token image (logoURI):

 Link to the official homepage of token:
 Link to CoinMarketCap or CoinGecko page of token (if any):